Yemen 2025. Toyota Grows In Double-Digits, Retains Wide Gap Over Incumbents

-Yemeni Vehicle Market in 2025 is partially recovering.
-H1 figures grew by 14.4%, with Toyota rising to the top while Lexus and Suzuki secure a spot on the podium.
+Yemeni Vehicle Market in 2025 is stagnating.
+YTD figures grew by 0.6%, with Toyota securing the top spot (+25.8%).
+Lexus and Suzuki followed in 2nd, behind by a large margin despite the impressive gains.

 Economic Environment